Tsumugii24/lesion-cells-det/README.md

 | 5            | moderate_dysplastic |
 | 6            | severe_dysplastic   |

-We decided to share about 800 of them, which should be an adequate number for further test and study.
+We decided to share about half of them, which should be an adequate number for further researches and studies.

 </details>

 <details open>
-	<summary><h4>Train custom models</h4></summary>
+	<summary><h4>Train customized models</h4></summary>

-You can train your own custom model as long as it can work properly.
+You can train your own customized model as long as it can work properly.

 </details>